Beloit man accused of fleeing, crashing before OWI arrest

 JANESVILLE

-A Beloit man was arrested on an OWI charge after fleeing from officers early Monday morning, according to a police news release.
+A Beloit man was arrested on an intoxicated-driving charge after fleeing from officers early Monday morning, according to a Janesville police news release.

 Officers saw marijuana in the vehicle and woke Moore.
-He drove away after waking and police pursued.
-The release states the pursuit ended when Moore crashed into a house near Castlemoor Drive and Huntinghorne Drive.
+He drove away after waking, and police pursued.
+The release states the pursuit ended when Moore crashed into a house near Castlemoor and Huntinghorne drives.

-Moore was arrested on charges of operating while intoxicated first offense, fleeing an officer, obstruction and probation violation.
+Moore was arrested on charges of first-offense operating while intoxicated, fleeing an officer, obstruction and probation violation.
 He was being held at the Rock County Jail.

 GazetteXtra.com does not condone or review every comment.
 Read more in our Commenter Policy Agreement